 The first thing is to feed your dog a top quality, vital, raw, whole food diet.
 Add in blueberries (or supplement with something like blueberries or açai that contains lots of anthocyanins).

-Consider giving green tea as a regular supplement, but be sure to steep it in cold water, as then you don’t extract the caffeine, but you do get all the lovely antioxidants.
+Consider giving green tea as a regular supplement, but be sure to steep it in cold water.
+If you do this, you won’t extract the caffeine, but you will get all the lovely antioxidants.
 Use a tsp of organic green tea per cup of water, and give about a cup a day for every 40 lbs of dog, 3-4 days a week.

 Appropriate cardiovascular exercise is very, very important.
 You need to get your dog aerobic in his exercise, without stressing the heart.

 Have regular checkups and be sure to have your vet check your dog’s blood pressure, as this can be an early red flag!

 Omega-3 fatty acids are critically important for cardiovascular health.
 Rather than giving fish oil, which can easily become rancid, feed whole fatty fish.
 Sardines or mackerel are a good choice.